Skip to content

 Woodlands is known for a convivial atmosphere and is always packed with Indian families enjoying a menu that’s long on South Indian specialties.
 This is the place to come for your dosa, uttapam and idli.
 It also offers several different types of thali – an Indian set meal composed of several small dishes of curry and soup, with rice and bread.

-The Macao branch will be open for all-day dining, with plans to introduce Sunday brunch shortly after the launch.
+The Macao branch is open for all-day dining, with plans to introduce Sunday brunch soon.
 In the meantime, you can always count on its weekday buffet lunch for variety and value.

 Keep an eye out for this upcoming vegetarian haven in the NAPE district, slated for a June opening.